-In September Concern’s face-to-face fundraisers will return to the streets for the first time since the UK went into lockdown.
+With lockdown restrictions lifting, Concern’s face-to-face fundraisers will return to the streets this month.
 Here’s how we’re ensuring the health and safety of our fundraisers and the public during Covid-19.

 The pandemic has been enormously challenging, both here in the UK and across the globe.
 But we’re not all experiencing it equally; for countries already in the midst of humanitarian crises caused by conflicts, natural disasters and climate change, coronavirus could have even more devastating consequences.
 Weak health systems, combined with risks such as malnutrition, overcrowded living conditions and lack of access to water and washing facilities, mean the impact of the virus in the countries we work in could be catastrophic.

-Now that lockdown restrictions are easing, and there are measures in place to keep the public and fundraisers safe, there is a pressing need for Concern to begin fundraising again to help communities who have been hit hardest by this crisis, as soon as possible.
+Now that lockdown restrictions have begun to ease, the government have confirmed that public fundraising can commence from 12 April 2021.
+With measures in place to keep the public and fundraisers safe, there is a pressing need for Concern to begin fundraising again to help communities who have been hit hardest by this crisis, as soon as possible.

-Concern Worldwide took the decision to suspend face-to-face fundraising on 16 March, a week before the UK went into lockdown.
 Face-to-face fundraising is regulated by the Institute of Fundraising and the Fundraising Regulator.
-Since March, both of these bodies have been working closely with the government to produce comprehensive guidelines for face-to-face fundraising post-lockdown, which Concern is now following.
-To see these guidelines visit: www.institute-of-fundraising.org.uk/restarting-fundraising-after-lockdown/
+Both of these bodies have been working closely with the government to produce comprehensive guidelines for face-to-face fundraising post-lockdown, which Concern is now following.

 Concern Worldwide has carried out a thorough risk assessment and created working guidelines designed to keep the public and our fundraisers as safe as possible.
 Fundraisers must confirm that they have no symptoms of Covid-19 and that they have not, to their knowledge, been in contact with anyone with symptoms at the start of each shift.